Images make your website and pages more attractive. And you can naturally use them to enrich your content.

 - Pick the correct compression rate.

-Image compression is the process of reducing the size of a graphics file in bytes without sacrificing image quality to an unacceptable level.
+Image compression is the process of reducing the size of a graphics file bytes without sacrificing image quality to an unacceptable level.
 The smaller file size allows for faster loading speeds for your web pages.

 Here’s an example of different compressions of an image from Adobe’s guide on compressing images.